MontyCoder0701/js-pug/TIL.md

     - You can use `alert()` to debug.
     - After you checked the variable with `alert()`, apply your logic in the code.

-12. Making variables/functions accessible in another file when it's not a not a ES6 or ES module build system
+12. Making variables/functions accessible in another file when it's not a not a ES6 or ES module build system (for *server-side* JavaScript)
     - Use `module.exports` to export the variable/function.
     - Then use `require()` to import the variable/function.